antmicro/ros2-gui-node/examples/kenning-instance-segmentation/README.md

 And check the `Driver version`.

-For example, for 530.41.03, install in the container:
+For example, for 530.41.03, install the following in the container:

 ```bash
 apt-get update && apt-get install libnvidia-gl-530
 ```

-In the end, go to the workspace directory in the container:
+Then, go to the workspace directory in the container:

 ```bash
 cd /data